Prayer to Receive

 You can pray for anything, and if you believe that you've received it, it will be yours.

-Each step in the prayer to receive is governed by spiritual law.
+Prayer to receive is governed by spiritual law.
 Our prayer will succeed or fail to the degree the steps work according to spiritual law.
 This is true for all prayer.
 The principles of spiritual law governing prayer deal with the standard of measures we use in asking, giving, and receiving.
 According to the measure we use it is measured back to us.
 If we measure according to a standard that works to produce results in prayer our prayer will succeed.
 If we measure according to a standard that does not work to produce results in prayer our prayer will fail.

 We Ask God For The Results We Desire